 Kirsten’s Master’s thesis, published in the Journal of Autism and Developmental Disorder, is based upon replication and extension of the "Program for the Education & Enrichment of Relational Skills (PEERS)" intervention.
 PEERS, originated at UCLA, is a social skills intervention for adolescents and young adults with autism.
-Presently, Kirsten is working on her Ph.D. dissertation, which is focused on assessing the durability of the PEERS intervention as well as the potential long term changes PEERS may have on adolescent/young adult’s social anxiety and physiological regulation following participation in PEERS.
+Kirsten successfully completed the defense of her Ph.D. dissertation, which is focused on assessing the durability of the PEERS intervention as well as the potential long term changes PEERS may have on adolescent social anxiety and physiological regulation following participation in PEERS.

-Kirsten provides assessment and therapy services at Marquette’s Center for Psychological Services and the Marquette Autism Clinic.
-In addition, Kirsten leads MU’s PEERS’ young adult group.
-Kirsten is also a practicum student at Children’s Hospital of Wisconsin, where she works in the Gastroenterology clinic as a part of a multidisciplinary medical team.
+At Marquette, Kirsten provides assessment and therapy services at Marquette’s Center for Psychological Services and the Marquette Autism Clinic.
+In addition, Kirsten leads MU’s PEERS’ young adult and adolescent groups.
+Kirsten was also a practicum student at Children’s Hospital of Wisconsin, where she worked in the Gastroenterology clinic as a part of a multidisciplinary medical team.
 She also worked at Froedtert Medical Center & Medical College of Wisconsin, where she conducted infant and toddler neuropsychological testing.

 During the 2013-2014 academic year, Kirsten served as an adjunct lecturer for the Lifespan Development course for Nursing Students at MU.
-For the 2014-2015 academic year, Kirsten has been awarded the Arthur J. Schmitt Fellowship, graciously allowing her the financial means for full-time devotion to her Ph.D. dissertation work efforts, along with MU research, clinical, and Milwaukee community related activities.
-She is also continuing an Applied Behavior Analysis (ABA) practicum, and completing the application process for her one year clinical internship assignment, a requirement of the MU Clinical Psychology Ph.D. program.
-Kirsten anticipates this internship to be June, 2015 - May, 2016, and is very excited about this opportunity to expand her clinical experience.
+For the 2014-2015 academic year, Kirsten was awarded the Arthur J. Schmitt Fellowship, graciously allowing her the financial means for full-time devotion to her Ph.D. dissertation work efforts, along with MU research, clinical, and Milwaukee community related activities.
+She also continued an Applied Behavior Analysis (ABA) practicum, and completed the application process for her one year clinical internship assignment, a requirement of the MU Clinical Psychology Ph.D. program.